Kuria-byte/Fashion-Store/README.md

 - assets- all common scripts and stylings (css), fonts used on the pages, theme scripts included in script.js file
 - src - all jsx files
 - components - all react components

+## Hosting
+- Vercel - continous delivery/ Automatically deploys app each time you commit to the master branch
+- Heroku - great option but slow

 # Getting Started with Create React App